Adolescent Depression: Diagnosis, Management and Suicide Risk

 To view this activity, you will need Internet Explorer 7.0+ or Firefox 3.0+ with Windows Media Player 9+, RealPlayer 12+ or Adobe Flash Player 9+.
 Be sure to disable any pop-up blocking software prior to beginning this activity.

-This activity is designed to meet the educational needs of case managers, counselors, educators, nurses, nurse practitioners, pharmacists, pharmacy technicians, PAs, physicians, psychologists, social workers, therapists and other health care professionals who have an interest in the care of adolescents.
+This activity is designed to meet the educational needs of counselors, educators, nurses, nurse practitioners, pharmacists, pharmacy technicians, PAs, physicians, psychologists, social workers, therapists and other health care professionals who have an interest in the care of adolescents.

 At the end of this educational activity, participants should be able to:

 - Describe the diagnostic criteria and initial assessment of adolescent depression.